dblinkhorn/file_renamer/readme.md

     string replaced with "hello".
 If you have a file whose name is "aloha_world.txt" then the new file name would be "hello_world.txt".

-3.  lowercase -- If this is set to 'True', then an inspected file's new name will be forced to lowercase.
+3.  lowercase -- Default value is 'False'.
+If this is set to 'True', then an inspected file's new name will be forced to lowercase.
 Only files whose names would also cause them to be renamed by one of the 'replacements' rules will be affected.

 4.  uppercase -- Same as above except as uppercase.
-If you set 'lowercase' and 'uppercase' to 'True' it will throw a ValueError.
+If you set both 'lowercase' and 'uppercase' to 'True' it will throw a ValueError.

 When the script is run you will be shown the total number of files and directories to be inspected,